-Lee Burrows’ primary practice is in complex commercial and employment litigation.
+Lee Burrows’ primary practice is in complex commercial, real property and employment litigation.
 He has represented large companies, small employers and employees in a broad range of transactional and employment related matters, including breach of contract, unfair competition, discrimination and retaliation claims under FEHA, trade secret and copyright infringement, wrongful termination, and California Industrial Welfare Commission wage order violations.
 Additionally, he has extensive experience in the prosecution and defense of class actions and other representative claims in the tort and employment arenas.

 Mr. Burrows has handled a variety of multi-party, large scale tort litigations, including environmental and toxic tort, product liability, construction defect and catastrophic slope failure actions.
 He has served as general counsel and litigation counsel for numerous homeowners’ associations and property management companies throughout Southern California.